The perfumer Caroline Dumur stands at the center of the stage to represent the third scene in MASQUE MILANO Opera Act of Love

 The bottle design depicts a magnificent rose, pierced by a dagger.
 As in the perfect love tragedy.

-In Love Kills, senses are flooded with a beautiful anthology of odoriferous suggestions.
+With Love Kills perfume, senses are flooded with a beautiful anthology of odoriferous suggestions.
 Jammy, smeared, boudoir, powder, gardenwet, gardenhot, stormstruck blooms, boozy, silvered, Loukhoum, plasticised, petrolic, oud-soaked, patisserie, powdered, lipstick, bitter, cold, pot-pourri, sleeping beauty thorn-twisted.
 One could honestly live forever amid the roses, admittedly with some iris and violet thrown in.
 Roses soothe, arouse and pique the senses, creating a tension that is at once illicit and vintage, perverse and hazily comforting.